portellam/parse-iommu-devices/README.md

   -p, --pci, --pcie         Match IOMMU groups with at least one
                             (1) or more PCI/PCIe bus devices.

-  --vga-index=INDEX         Match all IOMMU groups without graphics,
-                            and any with graphics which match the index value(s) (not an IOMMU group
-                            ID);
-                            INDEX is a comma delimited list of postive non-zero numbers.

   -x, --xml, --xml=FILE     Query an XML file for device drivers
                             should none be found or any devices are binded to VFIO;